-I write about well-being in schools and deliver training and tuition for parents, teachers and young people.
-Although informed by extensive research and my own professional qualifications, above all my ideas are tried and tested on myself and my family.
-We, like any other family are not immune from the negative effects of modern day stress.
-Subscribe here for feel-good, wellbeing hygge hints and tips you can use and/or connect with me via Twitter,Instagram, or Pinterest
+I write about well-being and deliver training and tuition for parents, teachers and young people.
+Although informed by extensive research and my own professional qualifications, above all my ideas are tried and tested on myself, my family and my students.
+Like any other family we are not immune from the negative effects of modern day stress.